Howdy

 Those labels explain pretty much everything important about me aside from my political views - which is a whole other set of labels.

 In more detail, I’m a Texan living in the UK and working in the IT industry for nearly 30 years.
-I currently run my own company as a consultant cloud architect and DevOps engineer and I specialise in helping companies build enterprise grade solutions using AWS, Google, and Azure public clouds; using infrastructure-as-code; and other DevOps practices.
+I currently run my own company as a consultant cloud architect and DevSecOps engineer and I specialise in helping companies build enterprise grade solutions using AWS, Google, and Azure public clouds; using infrastructure-as-code; and other DevSecOps practices.

 If you want to learn more about my professional experience, check out my LinkedIn profile.